-Run the clearlinux/stack-mers docker image, allowing shared access to the X server and workspace on the host:
+Run the sysstacks/mers-clearlinux docker image, allowing shared access to the X server and workspace on the host:

 In the docker run command above:

-- --net=host provides host network access to container.
+--net=host provides host network access to the container.
 It is needed for correct interaction with X server.

 /tmp/.X11-unixmapped to the container are needed to ensure smooth authentication with X server.

-- -v instances are needed to map host system directories inside Docker container.
+-v instances are needed to map host system directories inside the Docker container.

-- -e instances set Docker container environment variables.
-Samples need them some of them set correctly to operate.
-Proxy variables are needed if host is behind firewall.
+-e instances set the Docker container environment variables.
+Some examples need these variables set correctly in order to operate correctly.
+Proxy variables are needed if host is behind a firewall.